MicrosoftDocs/winrt-api/windows.applicationmodel.activation/activationkind.md

 The app was launched from the command line.
 Introduced in Windows 10, version 1709 (10.0.16299)

 ### -field BarcodeScannerProvider:1022
+The app was activated as a barcode scanner provider.

 ## -remarks